Link to ASTD-Cascadia home page

 • Participants will engage in activities to share their knowledge in order to understand typical resistance to the needs process and to gain insights on various TNA data collection methods.

-Course Design (November 4, 1 - 4:30 pm)
+Presentation Skills (November 4, 1 - 4:30 pm)

 Training Methodologies (November 5, 8:30 am - Noon)